An Angry Crowd in Lystra

 12_Paul_Lystra_Derbe_1024

-On arriving back in Antioch, Paul and Barnabas gathered the church together and reported all God had done.
+Finally, back in Antioch, Paul and Barnabas gathered the church together and reported all God had done on this journey.

 Way to Introduce the Story:

-Bring a deck of cards to class.
-Let the children help you build a “card house.”
-As the cards are stacked higher, discuss the fact that each depends on the other.
+Provide a deck of cards and let the children help you build a “card house.”
+As the cards are stacked higher, discuss how each depends on the other.
 If one falls, then they all fall.
 “Sometimes people are like cards.
 If one person does something—good or bad—then other people sometimes just follow along.
 They don’t even think about what they are doing.
 They just go along with the rest of the people.
 In today’s story a few people began doing bad things and then a few more until a whole crowd was doing something bad together.”

 top